-Pre-requisite: ENTG13002 Engineering Technology Project Planning
+Prerequisite: ENEG14003 Engineering Honours Project Planning

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).